Princeton Faculty Funding

 Eligibility for teaching CSR-sponsored courses is extended to all tenured or tenure-track faculty in humanities and social science departments.
 Faculty who have submitted proposals not accepted in earlier years are encouraged to reapply.

 Applicants should submit a paragraph-long description of the proposed course, a tentative syllabus, a copy of their curriculum vitae including courses taught, and a note from their department chair in support of the course.
 Materials, which may be submitted by e-mail, are due by Friday, October 27, 2017, to Center for the Study of Religion, 202 5 Ivy Lane (firstname.lastname@example.org).
 For further information, please call 258-5545.

 Opportunities for Faculty-directed Events

+The application period for 2017-2018 events has closed.
+Applications for 2018-2019 will be accepted beginning in Fall 2017.
 The Center offers support to help defray the costs of one or more interdisciplinary conferences, symposia, or guest-speaker series that focus on some aspect of religion.
 Applications from tenured or tenure-track members of the faculty in all humanities and social science departments are encouraged.
 The purpose of this support is to help a faculty member initiate or augment a scholarly research project or teaching endeavor that bears on the study of religion.